 The last piece of this puzzle is simply matching your new breathing to your running.
 The bottom line is that runners should do what every running coach has ever told them: inhale and exhale with each foot strike.
 This can result in efficient breathing that is in rhythm with your step.

 To achieve this, start running in place at a moderate pace.
 Next, count how many steps it takes to inhale and exhale.
-There’s no right number here; it’s important to just make note for yourself.
+There’s no right number here; it’s important to just make a note for yourself.

 Consider this your breathing baseline.
 From here, start playing with changing the number of your breaths on command.